The Most Reverend Barry Morgan, Archbishop of Wales and Bishop of Llandaff

 The Right Reverend Gregory Cameron, Bishop of St Asaph

-Gregory is married to Clare, a teacher of music and a composer, and together they have three sons.
-Gregory enjoys reading, drawing and calligraphy and is a keen Egyptologist.
-He is a Welsh learner, and became a fan of Eisteddfodau after winning a scholarship to the Bro Dwyfor Eisteddfod in 1975, although six years living in England have blunted his conversational skills.
-In all his ministry, he has sought to communicate the Gospel of Jesus Christ in fresh and exciting ways, and believes that the Christian faith offers hope and profound challenge to the world and to today’s society.
-This does not stop him being a strong devotee of Dr Who.
+Gregory is married to Clare, a teacher of music, and they have three sons.
+Gregory has a wide range of interests and enjoys reading, heraldry, calligraphy and Egyptology.
+In his ministry, he seeks to communicate the Gospel of Jesus Christ in fresh and exciting ways, and believes that the Christian faith offers profound hope and challenge to the world and to today’s society.
+This does not stop him being a fan of science fiction, including Dr Who.

 The Right Reverend Richard Pain, Bishop of Monmouth